wely/DevCamp/HOL/java/04-devops-ci/README.md

 * Exercise 3: Add application to VSTS Git
 * Exercise 4: Create a Continuous Integration pipeline

+---
-### Exercise 1: Create VSTS online account
+## Exercise 1: Create VSTS online account

-1. In your browser, browser to `https://www.visualstudio.com/team-services/`
+1. In your browser, navigate to [https://www.visualstudio.com/]()

     ![image](./media/image-000.gif)

-1. Click "sign in" and log in with your account
+1. Log in with your Azure AD account

+---
-### Exercise 2: Create VSTS Git repository
+## Exercise 2: Create VSTS Git repository

 VSTS gives us the option to use Git or [TFVC](https://www.visualstudio.com/en-us/docs/tfvc/overview) as our project's repository.
 For this exercise we will use Git, and then clone the repository to our dev machine.

 > Note that if you acquired these lab materials via a `git clone` of the workshop repo then you should select a folder somewhere else on your dev machine.
-This will minimize conflicts between the two separate repositories
+> This will minimize conflicts between the two separate repositories

 1. Starting at your account's landing page, locate the section entitled **Recent projects & teams** and click **New**.